Hellenic Navy: Submarines

-Special Operations Craft
+Special operations craft

-The Navy operates the endogenous AAWV Aginor (Αγήνωρ) which is an Advanced Asymmetric Warfare Vessel that uses latest technologies and composite materials making it suitable for a number of missions including insertion and extraction of Special Operations Forces, interdiction and coastal patrol, as well as search and rescue (SAR) operations.
+The Navy operates the endogenous AAWV Aginor (Αγήνωρ) which is an advanced asymmetric warfare vessel (AAWV) that uses latest technologies and composite materials making it suitable for a number of missions including insertion and extraction of Special Operations Forces, interdiction and coastal patrol, as well as search and rescue (SAR) operations.

 The Navy also operates the Mark V Special Operations Craft, which is an American design originally developed for the US Navy Seals.
 The craft are utilised by the Hellenic Navy Underwater Demolition Command and are specifically customised to the needs of the Hellenic Navy and the Aegean theater of operations.

 Landing boats

 The Hellenic Navy currently operates nine tank landing ships (LST), five of the Greek-built Jason class and four heavy military hovercraft of the Ukrainian/Russian-built Zubr class.
 The Jason landing craft are capable of transporting 287 troops plus 22 battle tanks or any other combination of other armoured vehicles.
 The Zubr craft have a military lift of total 130 tonnes of cargo with three battle tanks, eight armoured vehicles, ten personnel carriers and 140 troops or combinations of those and a speed of 40 knots when fully loaded.
 The Zubr class (Project 1232.2 / NATO codename: "Pomornik") is an air-cushioned landing craft (LCAC).
 This class of military hovercraft is, as of 2012, the world's largest, with a standard full load displacement of 555 tons.
 The hovercraft is designed to sealift amphibious assault units (such as marines and tanks) from equipped or non-equipped vessels to non-equipped shores, as well as transport and plant naval mines.
 The purchase of HS Cephalonia for the Hellenic Navy was the first time a Soviet design had been built for and purchased by a NATO member.